Qatar in talks to lease Silverstone F1 circuit-paper

-The BRDC, which owns the circuit, is in talks with the Qatar Investment Authority (QIA) to lease the 850-acre Silverstone site for 150 years, in a deal expected to be worth up to 250 million pounds ($405.7 million), the paper said.
+The BRDC, which owns the circuit, is in talks with the Qatar Investment Authority (QIA) to lease the 850-acre Silverstone site for 150 years, in a deal expected to be worth up to 250 million pounds, the paper said.

 The QIA and the BRDC could not be reached for comment.